Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Comparison with Observations

-In Figure~\ref{fig:compare}, we summarize the normalized 1D profiles of $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$ in shaded areas that encompass the 16th--84th percentiles of our simulations.
-Compared to the latest stacked 1D profiles \citep{Faisst25b}, our simulated results are broadly consistent with observations, demonstrating that the results of our framework can reproduce the concentrated UV continuum and extended [\ion{C}{2}] emission.
-We also find the 16th--84th percentile contribution to the total $L_{\rm [CII]}$ from $3\,$kpc ($\sim 0.1 R_{\rm vir}$) and beyond (as a proxy for the CGM scale) to be $48-75\%$.
+In Figure~\ref{fig:compare}, we summarize the normalized 1D profiles of $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$ in shaded regions that encompass the 16th--84th percentiles of our simulation predictions.
+We compare these to the stacked average 1D profiles from a subsample of six isolated, non-merging galaxies from the latest ALPINE-CRISTAL-JWST observation \citep{Faisst25b}.
+Notably, the selection of these galaxies aligns well with our simulation selection criteria that exclude major mergers.
+Our simulated results are broadly consistent with observations, demonstrating that the results of our framework can reproduce the concentrated UV continuum and extended [\ion{C}{2}] emission.
+In addition, the agreement in both the galaxy-integrated $L_{\rm [CII]}$ and the radial profile shapes implies that the normalization of the simulated emission is reasonably comparable to the observations.
+We further find the 16th--84th percentile contribution to the total $L_{\rm [CII]}$ from $3\,$kpc ($\sim 0.1 R_{\rm vir}$) and beyond (as a proxy for the CGM scale) to be $48$--$75\%$.
 The range of simulated UV profiles appears to be slightly more extended than the observed profile, which might be attributed to different beam profiles, the choice of sightlines, and strongly bursty star formation in FIRE-2 galaxies \citep[e.g.,][]{Sparre17,Stern21,Gurvich2023,Sun23b,Sun23}.